awhicks/CS-3704-S23/_lab/jpa01.md

 mvn test org.pitest:pitest-maven:mutationCoverage
 ```

-(Yeah, no one is going to expect you to memorize that command.
+(Yeah, no one is going to expect you to memorize that command.)
-We might expect you to know `mvn compile`, `mvn package`, and `mvn test`, and maybe even `mvn test jacoco:report`, but not this one.)

 When you run that command, your file `MenuItem.java` will be *mutated*; the pitest software will create mutant versions of that code in an attempt to deliberately introduce bugs.
 A mutant is killed when your test suite finds the bug.
 It survives when your test suite doesn't kill the bug.